Tatayoyoh/pathfinder2-fights-companion/README.md

   * create a type Class 'Oponent' with native functions like : translateName, addCondition, damageHP, ...
 * Treasures
   * add items for fight treasures
+* iframe
+  * back navigation when following links into iframe

 ## Targeted features